top of page

 ESAFF Uganda will organize the Women in Agriculture Conference alongside a women's shelter boot camp.
 Women leaders, guests and panelists will gather to discuss main issues affecting women, responding to community conference and camp fire recommendations, and the documentation of women’s success stories in agriculture.
 The boot camp will focus on the provision of psychosocial and legal support to victims of GBV.

-Additionally, five Community Women in Agriculture Conferences across different regions.
+Additionally, four Community Women in Agriculture dialogues in Kumi, Masaka, Gulu and Nebbi districts.
 These decentralized gatherings will explore localized experiences of GBV, especially those stemming from land disputes and resource access inequalities.
 Women will engage in peer-to-peer learning, share coping strategies, and prepare district reports to be presented at the national conference.

-The Women in Agriculture Conference will develop 5 minimum demands and a declaration that will be presented to the Ministry of Gender, labour and social development and the Ministry of lands housing and Urban development.
+The Women in Agriculture will develop 5 minimum demands and a declaration that will be presented to the ministry of gender, labour and social development and Ministry of lands housing and Urban development.
 This year’s WIA Conference will serve as a vital link between rural women and the systems designed to protect them.
-It will amplify their voices to drive policy reforms on land rights, stop GBV, and promote a fairer agricultural sector for all.
+It aims to amplify their voices to drive policy reforms on land rights, prevent GBV, and promote a fairer agricultural sector for all.

 © 2025 by ESAFF Uganda